大咖福利影院

 Telecommunications in Indonesia

-The international calling code for Indonesia is 62.
-To call you from abroad, one will have to dial听00 62, followed by your local phone number (without the first 0).听
+The international calling code for Indonesia is +62.
+When calling Indonesia from abroad, dial your international access code, followed by 62 and the local number (without the leading 0).

 We do our best to provide accurate and up to date information.
 However, if you have noticed any inaccuracies in this article, please let us know in the comments section below.